 Release the UVW connector.
 Measure the resistance of U-V, U-W, V-W. If the resistance is not equal to each other, the fan motor must has problems and need to be replaced. otherwise the PCB must has problems and need to be replaced.

-2. Outdoor DC Fan Motor (DC motor that control chip on the PCB)
+2. DC Fan Motor(control chip is in fan motor, single fan)